SK Hynix speeds up spending to meet chip shortage, sees strong demand

 Shipments of personal computers during the quarter jumped 55% on-year, a sharp contrast from a decline in the PC market of about 2% a year over the past decade, according to NH Investment & Securities.

-Shares in SK Hynix fell 2.6%, lagging a 0.2% drop in the broader market (.KS11), after its quarterly profit slightly missed analysts' expectations.
+Shares in SK Hynix fell 2.6%, lagging a 0.2% drop in the broader market, after its quarterly profit slightly missed analysts’ expectations.

 ($1 = 1,113.1700 won)